Crisis Management: 5 Reasons Why Logging Is Crucial!

 Without a logbook, a crisis team is lost.
 Here are a few reasons:

-First of all: the log as the "single point of truth"
+Firstly: the logbook as the 'single point of truth'

-The team is inundated with an enormous amount of information, and it is impossible to remember it all.
-If team members simply take their own notes, multiple versions of the truth will emerge.
-It is therefore crucial that the crisis team has a single point of reference on which to base its decision-making.
-This brings a sense of calm to crisis meetings.
+The team receives an immense amount of information, making it impossible to retain everything.
+If team members only keep their own notes, multiple versions of the truth will emerge.
+Therefore, it is crucial for the crisis team to have a single reference point upon which to base its decision-making.
+This fosters clarity during crisis meetings.

 Information transfer

-When a team member is relieved of duty, a proper handover is essential.
-And that can only happen if there is a clear logbook.
+When a team member is relieved, a proper handover is essential.
+This can only be achieved if a clear logbook is available.

 Information Management

-The crisis team’s log serves as a key source of information for the rest of the crisis response organization.
+The crisis team's logbook serves as a vital source for informing the rest of the crisis organization.
 What is the current situation?
 What are the key decisions?
-And what can we expect next?
+And what further developments can be anticipated?

 Read more.